- Here are 10 proposals for a better HTML6. Feel free to add your thoughts in the comments.

 HTML6 proposal No. 1: More control over the video object

-We may never resolve the battle over the compression codec, but we can live with it.
+HTML6 we may never resolve the battle over the compression codec, but we can live with it.
 Different compression algorithms may take more work to implement, but they offer competition.
 What would be nice would be more control over how the video frames are painted on page.
 The current version fills a rectangle with a sequence of frames from a video and gives us control over a text track with annotations, subtitles, and whatnot.
 Some clever people have started using this to sync the annotations with the other DOM objects.
 But how about better callback hooks and synchronization mechanisms?
 How about the ability to mix DOM with video, for instance?

 HTML6 proposal No. 2: Browser-sizing of imagery